DennisSchenkel/sessionminds-frontend/README.md

 #### Wireframes

 Wireframes show the design for the desktop view.
-For the mobile use, the sidebar disappiears and the main content stretches over the whole screen.
+For the mobile use, the sidebar disappears and the main content stretches over the whole screen.

 <details>
 <summary>Home</summary>